tylergibbs2/async2rewrite/README.rst

 Running a YAPF Pass
 ^^^^^^^^^^^^^^^^^^^

-The YAPF pass is ran after code conversion, and is disabled by default.
+The YAPF pass is ran after code conversion, and converts to PEP8 by default.
+The automatic PEP8 formatting can be changed to a different style, or can be disabled completely.

 More documentation and information can be found on the official repository.